 "Mandela" was a simple story about political corruption that is universal.
 A small, seemingly backward Tamil village displays the same characteristic that are duplicated on the big screen U.S. senate only with more money.

-As usual I have bolded the movie titles I have seen.
+As usual I have bolded the movie titles I have seen for their first time mention.

 About the original Nelson Mandela, http://www.therealjohndavidson.com/2013/12/nelson-mandela.html